 Top 10 Questions to Ask Your LASIK Surgeon

 The ideal answer: Yes, I conduct all pre- and post-operative exams on every patient.
-This care is a critical part of any responsibly done surgical procedure and should not be delegated to anyone else potentially less skilled.
+This care is a critical part of any responsibly done surgical procedure and should not be delegated to anyone else who may be potentially less skilled.

 The ideal answer: Absolutely not.
-We are in the profession of medicine and not a financially driven factory.
-Eye surgery should not be done piecemeal.
-Vision is too precious to put needlessly at risk to increase volume and offer cut-rate prices.
+Eye surgery is too delicate of a procedure, and your vision is too precious to put it at risk to increase volume and offer reduced prices.

 4: Is this a center that sees hundreds or thousands of patients and might treat me like I’m a number?